go101/go101/pages/generics/444-first-look-of-custom-generics.md

 Here, the type parameter list of the `Lockable` generic type is `[T any]`.

-A type parameter list may contain one and more type parameter declarations which are enclosed in square brackets as a whole and separated by commas.
+A type parameter list may contain one and more type parameter declarations which are enclosed in square brackets and separated by commas.
 Each parameter declaration is composed of a type parameter name and a (type) constraint.
 For the above example, `T` is the type parameter name and `any` is the constraint of `T`.